melissa-pan/berkeley-aisys-prelim/alexnet.md

 - This is closest to pipeline model parallelism, but not a fully pipelined system.
 It was more like:
   - different layers were assigned to different GPUs.
   - at specific points (not every layer), feature maps were exchanged
+- 2 GPU takes slightly less time to train than one-GPU net
 - GPU background
   - GPU is specialized for massive parallelism
   - CNN operations (conv, matmul, activation) are highly parallelizable